-Who benefits from accreditation of OT programs?
+Benefits from accreditation of OT programs

 The public is the prime beneficiary from access to quality, occupational therapy graduates from academically accredited programs.
 Students, faculty, funders, decision-makers, and employers have confidence that the educational program meets the standards of quality as determined by the profession.

-What is CAOT's role in academic accreditation?
+CAOT's role in academic accreditation